This week we welcomed Tazeen Ahmad to come in as a guest for Geography Society to give a talk and screen her documentary on the refugee crisis.

 The documentary was deeply moving, serving as an important reminder that this crisis is very much ongoing despite media attention often being diverted elsewhere in the current political climate.
 Questions were asked at the end from the pupils about what can be done, with Tazeen imploring people to keep talking about it and raise awareness at every opportunity about the continued plight of so many refugees around the world.

 A huge thanks to Tazeen for spending the time to come in and talk about some of the work she has been doing with Humanity’s Heart, inspiring everyone who was in attendance about what can be done by individuals with a big heart to make a positive change in this world.
-She will be holding a 'How to Make a Documentary Film' workshop at St Paul's Church Centre in Hammersmith on Saturday 29 June from 9.30am to 12.30pm, please email firstname.lastname@example.org for more details.
+She will be holding a 'How to Make a Documentary Film' workshop at St Paul's Church Centre in Hammersmith on Saturday 29 June from 9.30am to 12.30pm, find out more here.

 Most recent Academic news